 Prevention strategies are used to alter the events that can lead up to a problem behavior.
 These strategies help the individual with autism prepare for something that they find unpleasant or unfamiliar.
 As a result, the problem behavior less likely to occur.
 These strategies include:

 1) Visual schedules

 Visual schedules are picture sequences that show a visual outline of a sequence of activities.
-This can be used to outline an individual task, the tasks in a day, or the individuals schedule for the week.
+They are used to outline an individual task, the tasks in a day, or the individual’s schedule for the week.

 Visual schedules can help make tasks more predictable and less overwhelming.
 They also enhance the individual’s sense of control over the environment by preparing them for upcoming events and transitions.

 Timers and countdowns give an individual time to prepare and help to make transitions a gradual process rather than an abrupt ending.
 Scheduled times for play and desired activities can enhance the individual’s sense of control.
 Timers and countdowns help increase predictability and can reduce the frustration associated with transitions.

 Priming is a way of previewing future events.
 Social stories or video footage are great priming tools and prepare an individual for an unfamiliar environment from a first-person perspective. (i.e., using a video of an airport in preparation for a family vacation)